 Comprehensive Vision Examination: In this examination we start by asking questions about your important health history as well as your eye health history.
 We check the pressure inside your eyes, and look inside your eyes for signs of glaucoma.
-Using ultra modern measuring equipment, we scan your eyes to determine your glasses prescription and the shape of your eye.
-The doctor uses this information to come up with a final comfortable and clear glasses prescription as well as determine your suitability for contact lenses.
+Using ultra modern measuring equipment, we scan your eyes to determine your eyeglass prescription and the shape of your eye.
+The doctor uses this information to come up with a final comfortable and clear eyeglass prescription as well as determine your suitability for contact lenses.
 The doctor will also test your eyes for proper teamwork which can cause eyestrain, double vision, and headaches.
 Using a biomicroscopic the doctor will examine your eyes for both serious and minor eye diseases.
 These include things like cataracts, macular degeneration and retinal detachments.
 They also include things like dry eyes, allergies, infection and irritated eyelids.
 In the event a problem is found in your eyes, the doctor will explain your options and arrange a specialist referral if needed.

 Office Visit: This examination is usually problem focused.
 If you notice your eye is red, painful, or suddenly blurry, it is a good idea to come in and have us take a look.
 We also suggest anyone noticing new flashes of light or floaters in their vision come in as soon as possible.
 We have the ability to search for and remove foreign bodies that may be in your eye such as metal or debris.
 If you have a red eye that has been treated by someone other than an eye doctor and had not responded, we advise that you come in so we can take a better look at it under high magnification to help identify the problem.
 If you have Alberta Health Care coverage, there is usually no charge for an office visit.